 Whether you are a commercial producer or just have a few birds in your backyard, all bird owners have a vital role in preventing disease outbreaks, whether it be bird flu or other bird diseases.

-The following eight simple steps will help prevent disease outbreaks in your birds.
+Eight simple steps will help prevent disease in your birds

 1. Keep your equipment and poultry yard or aviary clean